 The Board recognises the importance of promoting the Company to prospective investors both for improving liquidity and enhancing the rating of the Company's shares.
 The Board believes one effective way to achieve this is through subscription to, and participation in, the promotional programme run by abrdn on behalf of a number of investment trusts under its management.
 The Company's financial contribution to the programme is matched by the Manager.
 The Company also supports the Manager's investor relations programme which involves regional roadshows, promotional and public relations campaigns.
-During the Covid-19 pandemic, a number of events that are usually held physically were substituted with virtual events.
 The Manager's promotional and investor relations teams report to the Board on a quarterly basis giving analysis of the promotional activities as well as updates on the shareholder register and any changes in the make-up of that register.